25 Magical Mammoth Lakes Hikes You Must Do

 Twin Lakes

 Nestled at 8,600 feet, Twin Lakes is the lowest lake in the Lakes Basin.
 Situated a bit away from the bulk of the other trails, Twin Lakes is located between Panorama Dome and the southern part of Mammoth Mountain.
-As far as hiking goes, the trails here are quiet short.
+As far as hiking goes, the trails here are quite short.
 There is a .3 mile hike along the lake front that offers nice views.
 I would not call this a hike, rather a spot to check out while in the area.

 However, for those on bikes, particularly if you are riding the Lakes Basin Path, this is a great spot to stop for a breather and enjoy the water.